-Inputs are csv files obtained from different sources, loaded in weekly batch processes.
+Inputs are csv files obtained from different sources, loaded in weekly batch processes on Monday mornings.

-For the reporting we plan to use Tableau.
-We may give external customer access for a small fee.
+For the reporting we plan to use Tableau to develop reports and dashboards.
+We may give external customer access for a small fee (tbd) for self-service.

 Currently there are no interfaces with other systems planned, but could be added later.